ray-project/ray/doc/source/rllib/core-concepts.rst

 :ref:`Parallel Request Utilities <parallel-requests-docs>`:
 RLlib provides a collection of concurrency ops that can be asynchronous and synchronous operations in the training loop.
-``AsyncRequestsManager`` is used for launching and managing asynchronous requests on actors.
-Currently, in RLlib, it is used for asynchronous sampling on rollout workers and asynchronously adding to and sampling from replay buffer actors.
+``FaultTolerantActorManager`` is used for launching and managing synchronous and asynchronous requests on actors.
+Currently, in RLlib, it is used for synchronous / asynchronous sampling on rollout workers and asynchronously adding to and sampling from replay buffer actors.
-``synchronous_parallel_sample`` has a more narrow but common usage of synchronously sampling from a set of rollout workers.